Round Ireland Yacht Race

 The Round Ireland Yacht Race is Ireland’s premier offshore yacht race and is held every two years by Wicklow Sailing Club in association with the Royal Irish Yacht Club and Royal Ocean Racing Club.

 The 704 nautical mile race was first held in 1980 and still retains the original course; “leave Ireland and all its islands excluding Rockall to starboard.”

-The latest edition of the race took place on 18th June 2022.
+The latest edition of the race started on 20th June 2026.

 History

 The concept of a race around Ireland began in 1975 with a double-handed race starting and finishing in Bangor organized by Ballyholme Yacht Club with stopovers in Crosshaven and Killybegs.

 That race only had four entries.
 In 1980 Michael Jones put forward the idea of a non-stop race and was held in that year from Wicklow Sailing Club.

 Sixteen pioneers entered that race with Brian Coad’s Raasay of Melfort returning home after six days at sea to win the inaugural race.